-Note 6 - Commitments, Contingencies, and Concentrations
+Note 7 - Commitments, Contingencies, and Concentrations

-Mater Academy, Inc. entered into a lease and security agreement with 990 Building, LLC for its 31,621 square feet facility including outdoor areas and other improvements.
-The landlord is an affiliate of the School's educational services provider (See Note 4).
-Annual payments under this agreement are adjusted annually by any increases in the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
-The agreement continues through June 30, 2035 with two options to renew for additional five-year terms.
+Mater Academy, Inc. entered into a lease and security agreement with School Development East, LLC for the School's 17,500 square foot building including all ancillary facilities, outdoor areas and other improvements.
+The landlord is an affiliate of the School's educational services provider (see Note 4).
+Annual payments under this agreement are adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
+The agreement continues through June 30, 2035 with an option to renew for two additional five-year terms.

-Under the agreement, Mater Academy, Inc. must meet certain requirements and covenants including maintaining a "Fixed Charge Coverage Ratio" of not less than 1.10 to 1.00.
+Under the agreement, Mater Academy, Inc. must meet certain requirements and covenants including maintaining a "Lease Payment Coverage Ratio" of not less than 1.10 to 1.00.